 When you enter a transaction into the blockchain system, it is sent to a network of peer-to-peer computers all around the world.
 Validating transactions on the blockchain can be done via a variety of methods.
-Proof of Work is used in Bitcoin, for example, where computers on the blockchain employ their processing capacity to solve equations to authenticate the transaction’s authenticity.
+Proof of Work is used in Bitcoin, one of the top 5 cryptocurrencies in India, for example, where computers on the blockchain employ their processing capacity to solve equations to authenticate the transaction’s authenticity.
 Other blockchains may utilize different methods for transaction validation.
 The transactions are chained together in blocks with a specific time stamp and a cryptographic signature called a hash once they have been validated to be legitimate.

-What is Non-Fungible Tokens (NFTs) and How it Works?
+What are Non-Fungible Tokens (NFTs), and How Does it Work?

-A smart contract connected with the NFT may transfer the underlying intellectual property rights (or a subset of them), but care should be taken to ensure that the smart contract does not contradict with the rules of the website or platform from which the NFT is made or acquired.
+A smart contract connected with the NFT may transfer the underlying intellectual property rights (or a subset of them), but care should be taken to ensure that the smart contract does not contradict with the rules of the website or like crypto currency trading platform from which the NFT is made or acquired.